-This June, La Fosse hosted an interactive workshop on how to maintain culture in a high growth environment, led by consultant Dominic Monkhouse.
+La Fosse hosted an interactive workshop on how to maintain culture in a high-growth environment, led by consultant Dominic Monkhouse.
 Bringing together talent professionals from across the industry spectrum, including fintech start-ups and coffee chains, the group shared their experiences, challenges and questions.

 Why is culture important?

 Culture is a key component of a company’s worth, along with talent, management systems and capabilities.
 Staff who are engaged tend to give more for less pay and are happy to do so, compared to employees doing the bare minimum.
 That’s why companies with Best Companies star ratings tend to outperform the FTSE.
 Creating a good culture means you can grow your business without hiring people and you won’t have high staff turnover.

 With this in mind, Dominic shared his advice on evaluating, creating and maintaining successful cultures within organisations like Rackspace and Microsoft.

 Give new employees a notebook on their first day and ask them to write down observations.
 It could be as simple as the boardroom marker not working.
 A broken marker is a sign that no one in the business cares.
 If an employee really cares about your business they’ll find a solution to any problem, even if it isn’t theirs to fix.

 If you want to understand your company culture, use a fresh pair of eyes.
 Have a prospective employee come into the office for a day and observe how the team talks about the business.